With news circulating worldwide about the Bali floods and more heavy rainfall, here's what's really happening in Bali right now.

 – Sungai Watch: They’re working tirelessly to clean up debris from Bali’s clogged waterways.

-- Donate essential items: Many families have lost their homes and are in urgent need of basics like clothes, towels, dry goods, sanitary items, medicine and diapers.
+- Donate essential items: Many families lost their homes and are in need of basics like clothes, towels, dry goods, sanitary items, medicine and diapers.
 You can pack extras to donate, or shop locally once you arrive.

 - Check in with people around you: Ask your staff, neighbours, guides and friends if they’re okay.
 Even better, offer to help in any way you can.